naistangz/Technical_Training/docs/Week3_Python /py_introduction.md

-# Week 3.2 Python Introduction:
+# Week 3.2 Python Introduction :snake:

 ## Python Characteristics
 1. Python is an interpreted language meaning it goes through an interpreter, which turns code you write into the **language** understood by your computer's processor